-- Cost for materials for a class project that exceeds minimum requirements and is kept by the student. - Security deposits for the return of materials, supplies, or equipment. - Field trips considered supplementary to the district's educational program. - Admission fees or costs to attend or participate in optional extracurricular activities and programs. - Voluntarily purchased student health and accident insurance. - Use of musical instruments owned or rented by the school district. - A school-district-sponsored driver or motorcycle education training course. - Transportation to and from school for students living within two miles of school. - Transportation of students to and from optional extracurricular activities or postsecondary instruction conducted at locations other than school.
+- Cost for materials for a class project that exceeds minimum requirements and is kept by the student. - Security deposits for the return of materials, supplies, or equipment. - Field trips considered supplementary to the district's educational program. - Admission fees or costs to attend or participate in optional extracurricular activities and programs. - Voluntarily purchased student health and accident insurance. - Use of musical instruments owned or rented by the school district. - Transportation to and from school for students living within two miles of school. - Transportation of students to and from optional extracurricular activities or post-secondary instruction conducted at locations other than school.

 Students will be charged for textbooks, workbooks, and library books that are lost or destroyed.
 The school district may waive a required fee or deposit if the student and parent/guardian are unable to pay.
-For more information contact the school.
+For more information, contact the school.